5 Benefits of Coconut Oil for Managing Menopause Symptoms

 5. For Your Hair

 The hormones are again blamed for the hair loss you may experience in menopause.
-You may experience it will be increased hair loss and hair thinning during this time.
+You may experience creased hair loss and hair thinning during this time.
 So, to manage and deal with this problem, proper hair care is of immense importance.
-The absence of additives and the moisturizing properties of coconut oil is beneficial to treat dry hair.
+The absence of additives and the moisturizing properties of coconut oil are beneficial in treating dry hair.

 FAQs